|FKRP (Fukutin-Related Protein) Gene Sequencing||

 Analysis of the entire coding region: Sequence analysis

 - Do not freeze

 - Delayed or improper handling

 Please click on the Lab Form Link in the Forms Section to print and complete the Genetic Test Requisition Form.
-Submission of completed Genetic Test Requisition Form is required, and submission of informed consent form is recommended.
+Submission of completed Genetic Test Requisition Form is required, and submission of informed consent form is recommended but not required.
 If available, please also submit muscle biopsy results.

 This test is a full gene sequencing analysis of the FKRP gene.
-Presence of mutation in both alleles of this gene causes 3 different forms of autosomal recessive muscular dystrophy phenotypes in the dystroglycanopathy spectrum (MDDG):
+Presence of a pathogenic variant (mutation) in both alleles of this gene causes 3 different forms of autosomal recessive muscular dystrophy phenotypes in the dystroglycanopathy spectrum (MDDG):

-1) MDDG type A5 which is a severe congenital form with brain and eye anomalies,
+- MDDG type A5 which is a severe congenital form with brain and eye anomalies.

-2) MDDG type B5 which is a less severe congenital form with or without intellectual disability,
+- MDDG type B5 which is a less severe congenital form with or without intellectual disability.

 Targeted FKRP mutation analysis is available for family members when familial mutation is known (see Test Code: FMLIS).